Hieromon/AutoConnect/mkdocs/advancedusage.md

 ### <i class="fa fa-caret-right"></i> Disable the captive portal

-It can also prevent the captive portal from starting even if the connection at the first *WiFi.begin* fails.
+It can also prevent the captive portal from starting even if the connection at the 1st-WiFi.begin fails.
 In this case, [*AutoConnect::begin*](api.md#begin) behaves same as *WiFi.begin*.

 For disabling the captive portal, [**autoRise**](apiconfig.md#autorise) sets to false with [AutoConnectConfig](apiconfig.md).